Timber tip

 In general, make sure your plants are watered regularly while they become established.
 You want the soil to be consistently moist, not soggy, and most climbers like well-draining soil.

-As your plants grow, gently guide them up and around the tent's frame and along the twine so they don't become tangled and have enough space and light to grow.
+As your plants grow, gently guide them up and around the tent's frame so they don't become tangled and have enough space and light to grow.